Law

 What Does Exodus 29:10-14 Mean?

-The law in Exodus 29:10-14 defines the ritual for the sin offering during the consecration of Aaron and his sons as priests.
-They were to lay their hands on the bull, symbolizing the transfer of guilt, then kill it and use its blood to cleanse the altar.
-The fat was burned as an offering to God, while the rest was burned outside the camp, showing that sin must be removed from the community.
+The law in Exodus 29:10-14 defines how the sin offering was to be carried out for the consecration of priests.
+Aaron and his sons were to lay their hands on the bull, symbolizing the transfer of guilt, then it was slaughtered and parts offered on the altar, while the rest was burned outside the camp.
+This ritual showed how seriously God takes sin and the need for atonement.

 Exodus 29:10-14